Is this debate tournament more like a public forum or policy debate?

 There is no maximum team size.
 However, each team member listed must have contributed to the essay.

-Once teams reach the final rounds in New York, only three students and two coaches per school will receive an all-expenses-paid trip to New York City (additional students may attend at their own expense).
+Once teams reach the final rounds in New York, only three students and two coaches (or four students and one coach) per school will receive an all-expenses-paid trip to New York City (additional students may attend at their own expense).
 Traveling team members must be on the team roster and must have participated in the previous rounds of written work.
 For further details, please review the Contest Rules.

 My school has a large debate team.
-Can mulitple teams from a school enter the contest?
+Can multiple teams from a school enter the contest?

 Yes.
 The IPPF allows more than one entry per school.